 Can Guinea Pigs Eat Mushroom Soups?

-What Will Happen if My Guinea Pig Doesn’t Get Enough Nutrients?
+What Happens if Your Guinea Pig Doesn’t Get Enough Nutrients?

 Scurvy

-Collagen is a protein necessary for strong joints, bones, and muscles.
+Collagen is a protein needed for strong joints, bones, and muscles.
+Deficiency leads to trouble walking, weak joints, and internal bleeding.

 Appetite Loss